zyhfjx2019/drr/README.md

 # drr
-code for the paper "Personalized Context-Aware Re-ranking for E-commerce Recommendation Systems"
+code for the paper "Personalized Re-ranking for E-commerce Recommendation Systems"

 # dataset
 ## the toy data for training/validation/test